Beat Lottery Review

 All that being said, however, Beat Lottery is a well-designed website that certainly seems to offer a wide range of tools that provide details on frequently winning numbers, lottery predictions, combinations generator, statistics, and results that might help you win—if you're lucky.
 The thing is, just as we state in our review of LottoPrediction.com, a Beat Lottery competitor, you'd probably have the same likelihood of winning by playing numbers you dreamed of or found in a fortune cookie.
 After all, if the site truly worked so well, wouldn't most of its members be scooping up jackpot wins regularly?

 BOTTOM LINE—IS BEAT LOTTERY A SCAM?

 Beat Lottery is certainly not the only lotto prediction product that relies on past winning number data to generate number predictions.
-Like others, it attempts to re-imagine the realities of the lottery—a game of chance that selects numbers at random.
+Like other websites, including the 100% free-to-use The Lucky Gene, it attempts to re-imagine the realities of the lottery—a game of chance that selects numbers at random.
 Unfortunately, no product will be able to change the way lottery numbers are drawn, and we recommend being skeptical about any software or services that try to tell you otherwise—including Beat Lottery.

 Nevertheless, if you want a novel—albeit expensive—way of selecting your numbers, then you could do a lot worse than Beat Lottery.
 But just know that there’s nothing about this method that’s any more likely to help you win than other lotto strategies.